Court Delivers Verdict in Senator Natasha vs Bello's Privacy Suit

 How legal battle started between Natasha, Bello

-The Cable reported that the legal battle between the two emerged from a tweet by the Economic and Financial Crimes Commission (EFCC) in March 2024, in which the agency announced that it had filed a suit against the former governor of Kogi state over an N84 billion fraud allegation.
+TheCable reported that the legal battle between the two followed a tweet by the Economic and Financial Crimes Commission (EFCC) in March 2024, in which the anti-graft commission announced that it had filed a suit against the former governor of Kogi state over an N84 billion fraud allegation.

 “Dear @officialEFCC, why did you delete this post on Facebook after I commented and requested that you kindly help find my favourite storybook, 'The Defeated White Lion', at No. 1 Dala Hills street, off Agulu Lake street, Maitama, Abuja.
 That White House was among the 14 properties you approached the court for forfeiture in December 2022.
 Don’t delete this tweet.
 Thanks and God bless Nigeria.”

-Court dismissed Bello's suit against Natasha
+Court dismisses Bello's suit against Natasha

-On the other hand, the court criticised Senator Natasha for sharing the picture of the applicant's house on social media, saying that her conduct was "improper".
+On the other hand, the court criticised Natasha for sharing the picture of the applicant's house on social media, saying that her conduct was "improper".

 The judge said:

-“It is improper, reprehensible, and unconscionable for a distinguished senator of the Federal Republic of Nigeria to post a picture of the applicant’s house and the house address in her X social media handle without just cause,
+“It is improper, reprehensible, and unconscionable for a distinguished senator of the Federal Republic of Nigeria to post a picture of the applicant’s house and the house address in her X social media handle without just cause.

 “Such conduct must be and is thereby deprecated by the court.”